OPENDAP/cloud_formation/README.md

 CentOS7 adn RedHat7.
 We might add vversions that build development machines in the future.

+To use these templates with AWS, goto the CloudFormation services page and choose 'Create Stack' on the upper left-hand corner.
+The only parameters that need to be set are the Stack Name (choose something innocuous like 'Hyrax-01') and the EC2 KeyPair to enable SSH access to the instance (I used our 'test' key).
+After that, the web interface prompts for a number of optional parameters; the defaults for these are fine.

+Each of the templates will name the AMI (i.e., the name that shows up in the AWS console) using the value of Tags key Name

+"Tags": [
+{
+    "Key": "Name",
+    "Value": "CentOS7Hyrax1.15.4"
+},
+{
+    "Key": "Owner",
+    "Value": "SK"
+}
+],

 The AMI instamce numbers were fund using the Cloud Market site: https://thecloudmarket.com